chainjet/platform/docs/README.md

 ### Overview

-ChainJet is a decentralized platform for building on-chain or off-chain task automations without having to code custom solutions.
-With ChainJet, users can integrate multiple services to automate all kinds of tasks.
+ChainJet is a no-code platform that enables entrepreneurs and communities to build web3 automations.
+The platform allows users to create on-chain or off-chain task automations using our +100 integrations.

-ChainJet provides an extensive collection of well-tested modules that perform a particular task each (e.g., transferring a token) and can be connected to one another to define the steps the automation will follow.
+ChainJet automations are built using workflows.
+Each workflow has a trigger and a set of actions that are executed when the trigger condition is met.
+Each trigger and action accept a set of inputs and provide a set of outputs, the outputs of each operation can be used as inputs for their following operations.

 ### Why do I need web3 automation?